eyagargah/URL-shortening-API-landing-page/README.md

 We have utilized Jasmine, a behavior-driven development framework for testing JavaScript code.
 Jasmine provides a clean and intuitive syntax for defining and running tests, making it an ideal choice for our testing needs.

-### Setup and Configuration

-To run the unit tests locally, follow these steps:

-1. Install Jasmine using npm:

-npm install jasmine --save-dev

-2. Configure the test environment and setup any necessary dependencies.

 ### Writing Tests